Saying no gently protects your time and keeps boundaries calm.

 “Thank you for thinking of me.”

-This softens the start without weakening the answer.
+This softens the start and keeps the answer clear.

 2. Keep the answer brief